-In addition it gives me the opportunity to highlight some of our achievements over the past year in delivering our Corporate Plan objectives and which contribute to our overall vision for West Lindsey in that it is a great place to be where people, businesses and communities can thrive and realise their potential.
+In addition it gives me the opportunity to highlight some of our achievements over the past year in delivering our Corporate Plan objectives and which contribute to our overall vision for West Lindsey in that it is a great place to live, where businesses, communities can thrive and realise their potential.
 During the year we have made real progress to delivering a better future for the people of West Lindsey.